RafDevX/NodeBB-DD2391/README.md

     - MongoDB Password: this (randomly-generated) value is shown at the beginning of the DB logs (`docker-compose logs -f`) during first execution; copy-paste it here
     - MongoDB Database: `nodebb`

-5. After installation is complete, you will be redirected by the Web Installer to the forum home page, where you may sign in using the administrator credentials you configured
+5. After installation is complete, you will be redirected by the web installer to the forum home page, where you may sign in using the administrator credentials you configured
 6. Activate passkeys support by going to "Admin" > "Extend" > "Plugins" > "nodebb-plugin-passkeys" > "Activate" > "Confirm" > "Rebuild & Restart" > "Confirm"
 7. Refresh the page after NodeBB says the rebuild has been completed
 8. Enforce passwordless requirements for all Administrators in "Plugins" > "Passkeys" > (Select `administrators`) > "Save changes"